splunk/public-o11y-docs/infrastructure/monitor/gcp-infra-metadata.rst

 .. meta::
   :description: GCP infrastructure metadata in Splunk Observability Cloud.

 The GCP integration queries the GCP API for metadata about the monitored resources.
-You can filter and group metrics by this metadata in :ref:`charts.rst`` and in the Infrastructure Navigator.
+You can filter and group metrics by this metadata in :ref:`charts <data-visualization-charts>`, or in the Infrastructure Navigator.

 -  Metadata that are common to all services within a project (project-level metadata) are put on properties of ``project_id`` dimension.
 -  Metadata that are service-specific (service-level metadata) are put on properties of the ``gcp_id`` dimension.